felixge/node-ar-drone/README.md

 #### client.takeoff(callback)

-Sets the internal `fly` state to `true`, `callback` is invoked after the drone reports that it is hovering.
+Sets the internal `fly` state to `true`, `callback` is invoked after the drone reports that it is hovering or after seven seconds since, in some cases, the drone takes off but fails to report it is hovering.

 #### client.land(callback)